 Just like the scope of the non-compete can be too broad, it can also be too broad with respect to its location limitations.
 Generally, whether the location restrictions are reasonable is dependent on where the employer is located.
 For example, what may be reasonable in a small town with empty space for miles may not be reasonable in packed Manhattan.
 Therefore, there's no hard and fast rule about what is reasonable, but it's a good idea to consider just how restricted the employee may be from future employment.
 If the employee will have to move out of the town or city in order to find gainful work, and the employee is not a highly specialized employee, the geographic limitations may be too broad.

 The geographic restrictions will also be balanced against the time limitations, discussed further below.

 1. Non-competes must be reasonable in their geographic limitations.

 2. The scope depends on the specific location, type of work, and employee.

 3. Make sure your non-compete has narrowly tailored geographic restrictions.

-The final consideration for a piece of the non-compete that may be too broad is the time limitations.
+The time limitations may also be too broad.
 It's common to see non-competes restricting what an employee may do for six months to a year after employment.
 Anything beyond that starts to look a bit too restrictive.
 Just like with the location limitations, however, the time limitations will be dependent on the type of employee, the type of work, and the employer.
 Therefore, as in the other parts of the non-compete, there is usually no hard and fast rule on what time limitations are reasonable, although individual states may impose limitations in codified statutes.

-1. Non-competes must also be reasonable in their time limitations.
+1. Non-competes must be reasonable in their time limitations.